Vessel-App/vessel-cli/readme.md

 I haven't had a chance to test this on Windows.

 Theoretically I've made the code work for some subset of Windows users (based on [Mutagen's requirements](https://mutagen.io/documentation/transports/ssh#windows)).

+## Ephemeral Environments

+The environments will shut down after 5 minutes of inactivity.
+In activity means no active SSH connections (file syncing via `vessel start` counts as an active SSH session).

+This means you won't be charged for usage when environments are not in use.
+However, the environments are ephemeral.
+When you start an environment back up, **it's as if you're starting from a blank slate**.
+Your files will get re-synced when you run `vessel start` next, but you'll need to ensure any data you need is put back into place (for now!).

+I use `sqlite` for all development in this fashion (for as long as I can get away with it!), as it lets me easily have my "state" synced to the dev environment.

 ## What is this thing exactly?